canonical/craft-actions/rockcraft-pack/README.md

 # rockcraft-pack

-When invoked, this action installs and configures LXD and Rockcraft before packing the rock at the root of the repository.
+This action installs and configures LXD and Rockcraft before packing the rock at the root of the repository.

 ## Usage